-(e) Modification of Wireless Facilities.
+(e) Eligible facilities requests.
 The Village shall approve any request for a modification of an eligible existing Tower or base station that does not substantially change the physical dimensions of such Tower or base station, in accordance with Federal law.
+Any such approval, whether through affirmative action by the Village or by operations of law, shall be subject to the conditions that (i)the proposed modification as built does in fact qualify as an eligible facilities request under 47 CFR Section 1.6100(b)(3) and the (ii) the facility as modified complies with all applicable provisions of this chapter.

 (f) Restoration of Public Right-of-Way.
 The applicant shall restore, repair, and/or replace any portion of the public right-of-way that is damaged or disturbed by the applicant's work, to the satisfaction of the Village.
 Such restoration work shall be completed no later than thirty (30) days following completion of the project, or termination of the Right-of-Way Access Agreement, and shall be warranted by the applicant for a period of one (1) year to be free from defects in materials and workmanship.
+In the case of Pole replacement, the original Pole shall be removed by the owner of the Pole no later than one hunder eighty (180) days following the installation of the new Pole.

 (g) Removal, Relocation, and Abandonment.
-Within thirty (30) days following written notice from the Village, or such other time as the Village may require, the Village may terminate a Right-of-Way Access Agreement or require other action in connection therewith, and the owner shall, at its own cost and expense, protect, support, temporarily or permanently disconnect, remove, relocate, change or alter the position of any of its Communications Facilities, Poles, Support Structures or Towers within the public right-of-way, and restore the right-of-way as required by the Village, whenever either: (i) the terms of the Right-of-Way Access Agreement have been violated; (ii) the Communications Facility has not been used for a period of ninety (90) days, or has otherwise been abandoned or not maintained, or (iii) the Village has determined in its sole discretion that such action is necessary for the public health, safety, or welfare.
-If the owner fails to take action as required by this section, the Village or its contractor may do so and the owner shall be responsible for all costs and expenses incurred by the Village related to such work.
+Within thirty (30) days following written notice from the Village, or such other time as the Village may reasonably require, the Village may require the owner at its own cost and expense, to protect, support, temporarily or permanently disconnect, remove, relocate, change or alter the position of all or any part of its Communications Facilities, Poles, Support Structures or Towers within the public right-of-way, and restore the right-of-way as required by the Village, whenever either: (i) the of the Right-of-Way Access Agreement have been terminated as provided in the right-of-way access agreement or this Article; (ii) the Communications Facility has not been used for a period of ninety (90) days, or has otherwise been abandoned or not maintained, or (iii) the Village has reasonably determined that such action is necessary for the construction, installation, repair, or maintenance of any public improvement or otherwise necessary for the public health, safety, or welfare.
+If the owner fails to take action as required by this section, the Village related to such work.